Quick Navigation

 Application Analysis

-In 2024, The Public Safety segment held a dominant market position, capturing a 32.8% share of the Global Smart City Cloud Infrastructure Market.
+In 2024, the Public Safety segment held a dominant market position, capturing a 32.8% share of the Global Smart City Cloud Infrastructure Market.
 Smart city infrastructures use cloud technology to enhance surveillance, emergency response, and crime prevention through comprehensive monitoring systems and data analytics.

 Technologies in this domain include video surveillance cameras, sensors, and communication tools that help authorities react quickly to incidents.
 The demand for smarter public safety solutions is increasing as urban areas face challenges like crime, traffic accidents, and natural disasters.